bk/wmk-docs/content/vars.md

 - `site`: A dict-like object containing the variables specified under the `site` key in `wmk_config.yaml`.

-When templates are rendering Markdown (or other) content, they additionally get the following context variables:
+When templates are rendering markdown (or other) content, they additionally get the following context variables:

 - `CONTENT`: The rendered HTML produced from the source document.